-We would like to thank the following local organisations and companies for their kind support!
+We would like to thank the following local organisations and companies for their kind support.
 Funding to help pay for additional security on site, came from Business West.
 Cowbells were provided by Hobgoblin Music Shop.
 Funding from EveryoneActive enabled a durable slide section to been made.
 Insurance was provided by Park Insurance.
-SpiritPR have managed the press and media with great finess!
+SpiritPR have managed the press and media with great finesse!
 Thank you Entuplet for managing the ballot and ticketing.
-Thanks of course go to Bristol Event Volunteers, Bristol City Council, Richmond Event Management and AP security.
+Thanks of course also go to Bristol Event Volunteers, Bristol City Council, Richmond Event Management and AP security.

 Inspired by Park and Slide

 As news of the Park and Slide spread around the globe, other cities were inspired to install their own urban slides.
 Our DIY pack has proved vital for many of these organisations in helping to get their project off the ground.
 See links for urban slides in San Francisco, Perth, Brechin, Sunderland, Camarthen, Lincoln, Bray, Derby, Chard, Derry, Wigan, Dungannon, Bristol USA, Salt Lake City, Melbourne, Port Hope-Canada, Norwich.